SverdoSverdo/Thesis_Code/README.md

 # Thesis_Code
- Code used for my masters' thesis
+ Code used for my masters' thesis, using R.